High School Musical — and its ongoing cultural legacy — explained

 High School Musical is nominally about a romance between Troy (Zac Efron) and Gabriella (Vanessa Hudgens), two teens who meet at a holiday ski lodge where they’re unexpectedly thrust together to sing karaoke.
 Efron’s and Hudgens’ instant chemistry in this number, “Start of Something New,” is a huge part of the film’s success, kicking things off on a strong note, and making it clear that you’re here for love.

 Unfortunately for Troy and Gabriella, their star-crossed love has some hurdles to overcome.
-After this romantic moment, they meet up after the winter break when Troy magically transfers to Gabriella’s school, where things aren’t quite as rosy.
+After this romantic moment, they meet up after the winter break when Gabriella magically transfers to Troy’s school, where things aren’t quite as rosy.

 If that plot sounds like it’s borrowed from another famous high school-set musical, Grease, your instincts are correct.
 Screenwriter Peter Barsocchini, who based the film on his daughter and most of her friends, turned to Grease for the film’s main plot beats, including the existential conflict every teenager faces: Do you conform to your place within the rigid high school social hierarchy?
 Or do you break free and follow your heart?